How To Look At A House

 • Minimize roof penetrations - Each thing that pokes through the roof surface, such as a skylight, plumbing vent pipe, or gas appliance flue increases the likelihood of water leaks due to failed flashings, sealants and gaskets.
 Here’s four ways to minimize roof penetrations:

-1) A minimum of one plumbing vent through the roof is required by the building code, and you reduce or eliminate the number of additional plumbing vent pipes through the roof by using air admittance valves (AAVs) and consolidating vent stacks below the roof where possible.
+1) A minimum of one plumbing vent through the roof is required by the building code, and you can reduce or eliminate the number of additional plumbing vent pipes through the roof by using air admittance valves (AAVs) and consolidating vent stacks below the roof where possible.

 2) Exhaust fans can terminate through walls or soffit instead of the roof.